Shopping alert: Amazon's taking $8.62 off your $50 purchase today

 Amazon's offering a one-day sale, and it's a pretty decent offer.

-If you've been hoarding up a bunch of things on your Amazon lists, now's a good day to hit purchase.
-Amazon's offering a discount of $8.62 on $50 or more all day today.
+If you've been hoarding a bunch of stuff on your wish lists, now's a good day to hit purchase.
+Amazon's offering a discount of $8.62 on $50 or more all day today, a savings of 17 percent.
 Not on everything, but on a lot of things.

-Amazon's celebrating with that particular discount because the company was given an 86.27 ranking in the 2017 Harris Poll Corporate Reputation Rankings, a poll given to 23,000 people across the US.
+Amazon's celebrating with that particular discount because the company was given a score of 86.27 and first place in the 2017 Harris Poll Corporate Reputation Rankings, a poll taken by 23,000 people across the US.
 This year's rating was an all-time high.
-Wegmans, Publix Super Markets, Johnson & Johnson, Apple and UPS came in 2nd through 6th.
+Wegmans, Publix Super Markets, Johnson & Johnson, Apple and UPS came in second through sixth.

-Keep in mind, it doesn't apply to everything, and you can't order via every Amazon app and gadget.
-The code BIGTHANKS will trigger the discount, but only on Amazon.com and mobile Amazon Shopping App.
-(You can't get the discount via Alexa, Prime Now, or Amazon Restaurants.)
-Everything must be in one order, and it excludes digital content, video games, Amazon Gift Cards.
-And, discounts only apply on things sold by Amazon.com, not third parties.
+Keep in mind, the offer doesn't apply to everything, and you can't order via every Amazon app and gadget.
+The code BIGTHANKS will trigger the discount, but only on Amazon.com and the Amazon Shopping mobile app.
+(You can't get the discount via Alexa, Prime Now or Amazon Restaurants.)
+Everything must be in one order, and it excludes digital content, video games and Amazon Gift Cards.
+And, discounts only apply on things sold by Amazon itself, not third parties.